willsam100/CodingWIthSamBlog/_posts/2017-07-06-gui-animations-asyncawait-to-fs-async.md

 </tr>
 </tbody>
 </table>
-<p>The single shake action is bound to <code>shake</code>, and then the method returns an async block.
+The single shake action is bound to <code>shake</code>, and then the method returns an async block.
 In the block, the <code>shake</code> binding can then be replicated 8 times, and thanks to F#'s awesome <code>for..in..do</code> syntax, we have a loop but without a counter variable.
-We're also still inside the async block so <code>do!</code> waits for the animation to completed on each run through the list of animations.</p>
+We're also still inside the async block so <code>do!</code> waits for the animation to completed on each run through the list of animations.

-<h3>Refactoring</h3>
+## Refactoring
-<p>This working version has some repeated code that we could clean up a little bit.
-We can take that out and put that into a function:</p>
+This working version has some repeated code that we could clean up a little bit.
+We can take that out and put that into a function:
 <table class="pre">
 <tbody>
 <tr>